ozvar/Meta-TWO/README.md

 `index.html` will load all the scripts, and launch the app by invoking `MetaTWO.run();`

+Each game state is contained within a separate JS file

 1. `MetaTWO.js` loads all the game states, initializes the random number generator, and transitions to the Boot stage
 2. `Boot.js` scales the game window, initializes the gamepad, and transitions to the Preloader stage
 3. `Preloader.js` loads all the audio files (bulk of the app's total size) with a progress bar, and transitions to the main menu